mharrod/certusTAP/docs/framework/workflows/assurance.md

 | **Independence** | Based on vendor statements | Verified against immutable TrustCentre data |
 | **Non-Repudiation** | None | Built-in with Sigstore, WORM, TSA, KMS |

 ---

-**Copy Block (for narrative use)**

-“All declared controls were tested, verified, and logged immutably.
- The integrity of each artifact is cryptographically proven via Sigstore, Rekor, and the TrustCentre Audit Ledger.
- No further manual trust is required.”